Tanzania ups royalties on gold and uranium exports with new law

-DAR ES SALAAM (Reuters) - Tanzania's parliament passed a new law on Thursday which raises royalties from gold, copper, silver and platinum exports to six percent from four percent.
+DAR ES SALAAM, July 4 (Reuters) - Tanzania's parliament passed a new law on Thursday which raises royalties from gold, copper, silver and platinum exports to six percent from four percent.

 The text of the new law, published by the state-run news agency, also includes increasing the royalty on uranium exports from five percent to six percent.